OSC/ood-documentation/source/installation/resource-manager/sge.rst

     line 156: done < <(tail -f --pid=${SCRIPT_PID} “vnc.log”) &’

 What you'll need to do is add a ``script_wrapper`` element to your clusters' configuration like below.
-This sets the sh shell to behave like bash and ensures you've sourced your users' bashrc file.
+This sets the sh shell to behave like bash and ensures you've sourced your users' ``.bashrc`` file.

   .. code-block:: yaml